AI Pokémon Cards 1

 AI Base, Human Polish

-AI is controversial, especially when it pertains to the creative process… but I believe it will become a necessary tool for creatives to leverage moving forward.
-The raw images came from Bing Image Creator and I handled the rest.
+AI is controversial, especially when it pertains to the creative process… but I believe it will become a necessary tool for creatives to understand, at the very least.
+I just wanted to see where AI was at, so the raw images came from Bing Image Creator and I edited them and created the cards.

 Grass Type Pokémon

 Bulbasaur was one of the first Pokémon I tested to see if this was going to be possible.
 I was stunned by the result.
-Although many creative liberties have been taken by the tool and myself, I think this first set turned out stellar!
+It’s scary how detailed the images are, with their varying styles, poses, depth of field, etc.

 Water Type Pokémon

-For whatever reason, Bing Image Creator seemed to handle water quite well.
-I think there are probably more visual styles used in this set than any others, but I did my best to make sure they still felt like a cohesive group.
+Bing Image Creator seems to handle water quite well, which is something I didn’t expect.
+There are probably more varying visual styles used in this set than the rest, but I attempted to ensure they still felt like a cohesive group.

 Psychic Type Pokémon

-No doubt Mr. Mime & Jynx were the trickiest ones so far.
-As many of us know, AI has notoriously had trouble with fingers, toes and faces of people.
-These two were no different, but I still think they came out pretty great… even if they took 50+ iterations and some tweaking on my part.
+No doubt Mr. Mime & Jynx were the trickiest ones for the tool to generate.
+As many of us know, AI has notoriously had trouble with fingers, toes and faces.
+These two were no different, but I still think they turned out pretty good… even if they took 50+ iterations and some tweaking on my part.

-I love the way Gastly & Drowzee came out in this set!
-The swirls of smoke/magic are so sick!
+I did really like the way Gastly & Drowzee came out in this set!
+The swirls of smoke/magic are cool looking!

 Successful First Attempt

 In a project like this, I was able to generate several dozen iterations of each character, allowing me to figure out the best poses, expressions and backdrops in seconds.
-If this was a production project, I could use all this info to guide a human artist to help realize my ideas.
-I think that’s pretty cool!
+If this was a production project, I could see using all these as a jumping off point… but definitely not for final versions.